April 2026 is

-National Native Plant Month
+National Native Plant Month!!!

 What Can You Do To Help:

-Please help to spread the word that the month of April is Native Plant Month and plan activities in your community to make a real difference by planting native plants, removing invasive plants, and teaching others about the importance of native plants to the survival of wildlife and the health of our planet.
+Please help to spread the word that the month of April is Native Plant Month and plan activities in your community to make a real difference by planting native plants, removing invasive plants, and teaching others about the importance of native plants as a source of food and habitat for wildlife.

 Blue-eyed Mary (Collinsia verna)